aiogram/aiogram/docs/dispatcher/filters/chat_member_updated.rst

 .. code-block:: python

-    from aiogram.dispatcher.filters import IS_MEMBER, IS_NOT_MEMBER
+    from aiogram.filters import IS_MEMBER, IS_NOT_MEMBER

     @router.chat_member(member_status_changed=IS_MEMBER >> IS_NOT_MEMBER)
     async def on_user_leave(event: ChatMemberUpdated): ...